Learning without training: The implicit dynamics of in-context learning

 In this section, we abstract some key properties of transformers.
-In particular, we introduce the notion of contextual layer, which generalizes the self-attention layer of transformer blocks.
+In particular, we introduce the notion of a contextual layer, which generalizes the self-attention layer found in transformer blocks.
 In this setting a contextual block is the composition of a contextual layer with a standard neural network generalizing the notion of a transformer block.
 Then we prove our main theorem, which shows that the context for contextual blocks acts as a low-rank fine tuning update of the neural network weights.
-For the sake of simplicity, we state our results in the case of a neural network without skip-connection.
-The skip-connection case is similar but more complicated and fully worked out in Appendix \ref{appendix:contextual_block_with_skip_connections}.
+Based on this, we derive the implicit learning dynamics of ICL.
+We also discuss a natural application to prompt compression in Section~\ref{section:compression_experiment}.
+For the sake of simplicity, we state our results in the case of a neural network without skip-connection, and for one contextual block.
+The skip-connection case with multiple contextual blocks is similar but more complicated and fully worked out in Appendix \ref{appendix:extensions}.